SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 These *declarations* can include both stored and computed properties, static properties, instance methods, static methods, initializers, subscripts, type aliases, and even other structure, class, and enumeration declarations.
-Structure declarations can't contain destructor or protocol declarations.
+Structure declarations can't contain deinitializer or protocol declarations.
 For a discussion and several examples of structures that include various kinds of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.